Quality15/Quality15/README.md

 ### Hi there 👋
+## I am a programmer and pentester from Ukraine

+My Discord - Quality#8720

+My Telegram - quality1509

 <!--
 **Quality15/Quality15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.